Ultimate Comics: Avengers: Avengers vs. New Ultimates (Death of Spider-Man)

 Meanwhile, in Pyongyang, North Korea, the revolution begins with many Super-Soldiers, led by The Spider, causing mayhem.
 The New Ultimates are alerted to this attack but are ordered to stand down by Gregory on the grounds that intervening would breach the U.N.
 Treaty.
 The Spider, revealing himself to be a Korean himself, grown in Gregory Stark's Lab for just this occasion, confronts the Korean Military.
 However, he is interrupted when the New Ultimates, going against Gregory's orders, show up with the Avengers.

 A huge battle erupts between the Korean forces and the Ultimates and Avengers.
-When the Punisher confronts the Spider, Hawkeye intervenes and crushes the Spider with a giant block of concrete, killing him.
+When the Punisher confronts the Spider, Hawkeye intervenes and crushes the Spider with concrete, killing him.
 Before he can deal a fatal blow to Nick Fury, Gregory Stark, being informed that the Ultimates are in Korea, teleports there to confront them.
 He steals Thor's Hammer and easily takes down Thor and Captain America.
 When he is about to kill Giant-Man, however, Tony smashes him into the ground.
 The two brothers battle, but Gregory damages Tony's armor, leaving him unable to fight.
-In compensation, Tony uses an Electro-Magnetic Pulse to deactivate Gregory's Nanites, thus removing his powers.
+In compensation, Tony uses an electro-magnetic pulse to deactivate Gregory's nanites, thus removing his powers.
 Thor, thinking quickly, summons lightning and horribly burns Gregory.

 With the uprising in Korea having been stopped, it became known that Gregory's true target was Iran, where the Triskelion currently resides.
-Iran, now under a democratic rule, allowed the Triskelion to remain there while work began building a new one in New York.
+Iran, now under democratic rule, allowed the Triskelion to remain there while work began building a new one in New York.
 Gregory was then taken off of life-support, and seemingly perishes.

-Nick Fury meets with Carol Danvers and informs her that, by order of the President of the United States, she is being forced to resign as Director of S.H.I.E.L.D.
+Nick Fury meets with Carol Danvers and informs her that, by order of the President of the United States, she is being forced to resign as director of S.H.I.E.L.D.
 This is due to the fact that, under her watch, not only did Gregory Stark commit crimes against the United Nations, but Spider-Man was killed.
-Nick Fury then takes up his old position as S.H.I.E.L.D.
-Director, musing that Gregory Stark actually had some good ideas.
-Black Widow, with the referral of Nick Fury, becomes the new leader of the Avengers.
+Fury then takes up his old position as S.H.I.E.L.D. director, musing that Gregory Stark actually had some good ideas.
+Black Widow, with the referral of Fury, becomes the new leader of the Avengers.